jexnator/starter-academic/content/authors/admin/_index.md

     url: https://www.amanox.ch
 education:
   courses:
+      - course: BSc in Computer Science
+      institution: Fernfachhochschule Schweiz (FFHS)
+      year: "2021 - 2025"
-    - course: technische Berufsmatura
+    - course: Professional baccalaureate
       institution: Wirtschafts- und Kaderschule Bern (WKS)
-      year: ""
+      year: "2020 - 2021"
-    - course: Polymechaniker in EFZ
+    - course: Apprenticeship as a Polymechanic
       institution: Jabil Circuit, Inc. / Berufsfachschule Oberwallis
-      year: ""
+      year: "2014 - 2018"
 superuser: true
 highlight_name: false
 title: Xavier Jeiziner
 email: "xavier.jeiziner@amanox.ch"
 ---
 Xavier Jeiziner is a Computer Science Student in his first year at Amanox Solutions in Switzerland.
 He studies according to a study method called practice-integrated bachelor's degree, which is carried out at Amanox for the first time.
-The main goal of this new concept is to combine the learned theory from the university of applied sciences (FFHS) with the practice at the work in a 40/60% ratio.
+The main goal of this new concept is to combine the learned theory from the distance learning university (FFHS) with the practice at the work in a 40/60% ratio.
 He would like to bring in his skills in the Public Cloud Team.

 In his free time, he like to be in the Swiss mountains for a hike or a bike tour.
 Occasionally he also like to stay on a Slack- or a Highline.